Contemporary Learning and Interdisciplinary Research (CLAIR)

 Campus: Lincoln Center

 Career Path: The program prepares graduates to be competitive in diverse settings and fields in which education is at the fore, including non-profits, businesses, the media, museums, the arts, and schools.

 The Contemporary Learning and Interdisciplinary Research (CLAIR) PhD program caters to students in search of cutting edge, cross-disciplinary solutions to current and anticipated issues in the very nature and delivery of education.
-The program structures that search through coursework in quantitative and qualitative research methods, and in principles of learning, instruction, and appreciation and promotion of diversity.
+Watch a video from one of our students about the program, which includes structures that search through coursework in quantitative and qualitative research methods, and in principles of learning, instruction, and appreciation and promotion of diversity.
 Students also partake in internships to gain first-hand experience of the different venues in which education occurs.

 Through the perspective of multiple paradigms and the use of multiple methodologies, research teams of university faculty and CLAIR students generate new knowledge, test hypotheses, and solve problems related to contemporary learning.

 - Online Application

 - Applicants must have a Master's degree with a minimum 3.5 GPA

 - Personal Statements (Part 1: Your background in teaching, learning, and research and how it relates to the CLAIR program; Part 2: Your research interests)